 Less than 9% of the estimated $600 billion spent annually on education comes from the federal government.
 In order for vouchers to be a implemented as an alternative to public schools, states would have to kick in $110 billion.
 Given the limited power of the Secretary of Education, she would have to find a way to incentivize states to do this.

-Local public schools stand to lose money through voucher programs, and parents will likely be concerned about cuts to their schools' budgets.
+Local public schools stand to lose money through voucher programs.
+Parents will likely be concerned about cuts to their schools' budgets.
 In 2009-10, more than 56,000 schools around the country benefited from Title I dollars, including school districts in every state in the country.
 While people will argue about whether putting money into vouchers qualifies as "cutting spending on education," polling indicates that most people do not want cuts to education spending.
-Roughly half of all nonfederal education funding comes from local property taxes raised by more than 13,000 local school districts, all of whom would have to be on board with a voucher program.
+Roughly half of all nonfederal education funding comes from local property taxes.
+These taxes are raised by more than 13,000 local school districts, all of whom would have to be on board with a voucher program.
 Additionally, teachers' and administrators' unions typically oppose voucher schemes and will likely oppose any Trump administration effort.

 Title I Portability faces several hurdles that prevent it from being enacted immediately.
 38 states currently have constitutional amendments, called Blaine Amendments, that prohibit federal funding from going to religious schools.
 Turning Title I funds into portable vouchers would provide students with approximately $538 each, while private school tuition in the US averages about $11,000 per year.